 Family Day Workshops (Problem Gambling)

 This workshop is designed to provide education about the effects problem gambling has on others.
 The workshop helps loved ones prepare themselves and other family members/friends to cope with these problems and to aid them in clearly identifying their role in addressing a gambling problem.
-Counselling is intended to provide assistance in effectively coping with the individual by working on relationship issues that may be related to the gambling behaviour and/or recovery.
+Counselling is intended to provide assistance in effectively coping with the individual by working on relationship issues that may be related to gambling behaviour and/or gambling addiction treatment and recovery.
 The group format provides an opportunity for loved ones to gain support by sharing experiences with other families/friends in similar circumstances.

 All information is fully confidential, and the problem gambler does not have to be a client of ADAPT for a family member or friend to attend.

 A 4-hour workshop for loved ones designed to provide education about concurrent disorders treatment, recovery, and the impact these have on the family.
 Individuals learn ways to better support their loved one, including information on positive coping strategies for themselves.